 Investment Regulation.
-Our insurance subsidiaries are subject to regulations that require investment portfolio diversification and that limit the amount of investment in certain categories.
+Our insurance subsidiaries are subject to state regulation that specifies the types of investments that can be made and concentration limits of invested assets.
 Failure to comply with these rules leads to the treatment of non-conforming investments as non-admitted assets for purposes of measuring statutory surplus.
 Further, in some instances, these rules require divestiture of non-conforming investments.